 I acknowledge receipt of this policy by signing this form.
 I understand it is my duty to familiarize myself with this policy and to adhere to its terms.
-I have been advised of my right to seek clarification on any of the contents herein I do not understand.
+I have been advised of my right to seek

-clarification on any of the contents herein I do not u ınderstand.
+clarification on any of the contents herein I do not unde rstand.

 This policy is subject to change.
-I understand I can o one from the Chief Administration Officer/Privacy
+I understand I can obtain one from the Chief Administration Officer/Privacy Officer

 Employee Signature Date

 Please print name in full

-To be completed only if no signed acknowledgeme obtain the individual's acknowledgement, indicate obtained.
+To be completed only if no signed acknowledgement of obtain the individual's acknowledgement, indicate the robtained.

 Refused to sign

 Unable to sign

 Mailed to employee Date:

 Chief Administration Officer/Privacy Officer Date